Operational Detachment Alpha 574: Friendly fire incident

 As Karzai's forces pushed south towards Kandahar, an error by an attached United States Air Force Tactical Air Control Party on 5 December caused a Joint Direct Attack Munition (JDAM) to fall short of its intended target, 100 yards from their position.
 It killed Master Sgt.
 Jefferson Donald "Donnie" Davis, Staff Sgt.
 Brian Cody Prosser, and SFC Daniel H. Petithory and twenty members of Karzai's militia.
 Five other members of ODA 574 and Karzai were wounded.
 Five minutes after the friendly fire incident, Hamid Karzai was notified by a satellite phone call that he'd been selected to lead Afghanistan's new interim government.

 Capture of Kandahar

-Hamid Karzai accepted the surrender of the Taliban on December 5th, 2001, in Showali Kowt as the members of ODA 574 were medically evacuated out of Afghanistan.
+Hamid Karzai accepted the surrender of the Taliban on December 5, 2001, in Showali Kowt as the members of ODA 574 were medically evacuated out of Afghanistan.
 Various units streamed into Kandahar after the surrender including ODA 586 and ODA 524.

 Awards

-For their bravery in Afghanistan, Operational Detachment Alpha 574 was awarded three Silver Stars, four Bronze Star Medals for Valor, three Bronze Star Medals, and eleven Purple Hearts.
+For their bravery in Afghanistan, Operational Detachment Alpha 574 was awarded three Silver Stars, four Bronze Star Medals with "V" device for valor, three Bronze Star Medals, and eleven Purple Hearts.
 Amerine himself was awarded a Bronze Star and a Purple Heart.